-The first service was held on January 10, 1960 with 91 present.
-Services were held at Harris Park in the Lee's Summit Community Building until May 1960, when services were moved to Lee's Summit Elementary School gymnasium.
-Under the guidance of Pastor Carl Roschke, area ministers came to conduct services each Sunday during 1960.
-The congregation was officially organized on June 11, 1961, and was accepted as a member of the Lutheran Church-Missouri Synod two days later at the district convention in St. Louis.
+History.
+On November 15, 1959, members of the Lutheran Mission Association of Kansas City met with area Lutherans to start a new congregation in Lee's Summit.
+At subsequent meetings a steering committee was appointed and the name of St. Matthew Lutheran was chosen for the new assembly.
+The first service was held January 10, 1960 with 91 present.
+Services were held at Harris Park in the Lee's Summit Community Building until May 1960, when we moved to the Lee's Summit Elementary School gymnasium.
+Under the guidance of Pastor Carl Roschke, area ministers conducted services each Sunday during 1960.
+The congregation was officially organized on June 11, 1961, and accepted as a member of the Lutheran Church-Missouri Synod two days later at the district convention in St. Louis.